Introduction to KDK

 WARNING

-The KDK was previously available as separated modules like kCore (opens new window)/@kalisio/kdk-core (opens new window), kMap (opens new window)/@kalisio/kdk-map (opens new window), etc. We strongly recommend to upgrade to the latest single package as the features remain similar and development is made easier.
+The KDK was previously available as separated modules like kCore/@kalisio/kdk-core, kMap/@kalisio/kdk-map, etc. We strongly recommend to upgrade to the latest single package as the features remain similar and development is made easier.